BinomialLLC/basis_universal/shader_deblocking/README.md

 pip install numpy Pillow glfw PyOpenGL
 ```

+You may also want "PyOpenGL_accelerate", and under Linux you may need to also install the system package "libglfw3".
+We developed this sample under Windows 11.

 See `run.bat` for the command line on how to run the sample.
 Or run:

 ```